The VRQA is led by a board of 9–13 members. It reports to the Minister for Education and the Minister for Training and Skills.

 In 2017, Ms Peters was awarded the Lynne Kosky Memorial Award for Lifetime achievement.
 At the start of 2018, Ms Peters received an honorary Doctorate in education from Swinburne University for her contribution to education quality, innovation in delivery, industry partnerships, student outcomes and success.

 Richard (Rick) Tudor OAM

 Mr Tudor has also contributed to educational development through involvement in the Association of Heads of Independent Schools, the Council of the Centre for Strategic Education and the Anglican Co-ordinating Committee on Education.
-He is currently Chair of the Associated Grammar Schools of Victoria (AGSV), member of the Melbourne Anglican Foundation, Deputy Chairman of the Board of the ConocoPhillips Science Experience, and previously a member of the Ethics Committee at the Royal Women's Hospital.
+He has served as Chair of the Associated Grammar Schools of Victoria (AGSV), is presently a member of the Melbourne Anglican Foundation, Chair of the Board of the ConocoPhillips Science Experience, and was previously a member of the Ethics Committee at the Royal Women's Hospital.

 Michonne van Rees

 Ms Michonne van Rees retired as the Regional Director (Gippsland) for the Department of Education and Early Childhood Development (DEECD) in early 2011 to set up her own consulting business.
 Ms van Rees has previously worked as a Senior Executive with Parks Victoria.
 She has held senior leadership roles with a focus on public sector and organisational reform in a number of State Government departments, including the Department of Premier and Cabinet.
 She has also worked within the TAFE sector.
 Ms van Rees has held a number of Board and committee positions, including membership of the Gippsland Advisory Council of Monash University.